 More information can be found in the “Pedestrian Push Buttons” entry in Transportation Topics and Tales: Milestones in Transportation History in Southern California by John E. Fisher.

-1992: Southern California Rapid Transit District Board Member Nick Pasaouras unveils a proposal to create a local economic development corporation that would build a rail car and bus assembly plant in Los Angeles County.
+1992: Southern California Rapid Transit District Board Member Nick Patsaouras unveils a proposal to create a local economic development corporation that would build a rail car and bus assembly plant in Los Angeles County.

 The proposed corporation would be an adjunct to the proposed Los Angeles County Metropolitan Transportation Authority.